Proactively Monitor Azure Service Retirements with AzRetirementMonitor

 AzRetirementMonitor is open source and welcomes contributions!
 Whether you’re reporting bugs, requesting features, or submitting pull requests, your input helps make the module better for everyone.

 The project follows standard PowerShell module conventions and includes Pester tests.
-Check out the contributing guidelines in the repository for details.
+Check out the contributing guidelines in the repository for full details.

 Resources